kbalog/uis-dat310-spring2017/HOWTO_GitHub.md

 This is your private repository; no one will (or can) make changes here but you.
 Clone this repository on your computer, add/edit the files in the folder corresponding to the given assignment, then commit (and push/sync) the changes.
 You can make sure that your changes have been submitted by checking the contents on the web interface: https://github.com/uis-dat310-spring2017/{username}-assignments

+  * If the link does not work, then you might have to accept the GitHub invitation first (this is to be done only once).
+Go to https://github.com/uis-dat310-spring2017, where you should see an Accept button.
+Then, you will be able to access your repository.

 ### Assignments (assignments)